mzc796/marionette_odl/README.md

   sudo ./dump_flows.sh s1
   ```
 ## Marionette Attack
-To efficiently demonstrate Marionette with budgeted time (about ) and resources (2 core CPU, Memory: 32GB), we give Marionette an easy goal to run the reinforcement learning algorithm to compute an adequate deceptive topology.
+To efficiently demonstrate Marionette with budgeted time (within 5 minutes) and resources (2 core CPU, Memory: 32GB), we give Marionette an easy goal to run the reinforcement learning algorithm to compute an adequate deceptive topology.

 In `main.py`, we set the eavesdropping node as node 6 (openflow:7), the expected increased number of eavesdropping flows is 4, the similarity lower bound is 80%, and the degree sequence must remain unchanged after altering the topology.

 1. Open another terminal on the OpenDaylight VM